idec2021/UOregon/docs/documentation/notebook.md

 ## August 25th
 - Make new assembly on Benchling where P1 is inserted after TP stop codon before DSBP RBS
 - Make another new assembly on Benchling where P1 is inserted after DSBP stop codon before SSBP RBS
+- Make new assembly on benchling for PCR mutagenesis of entire insert
+- Make new assembly on benchling for PCR mutagenesis of TP+DNAP
+- Make new assembly on benchling for PCR mutagenesis of TP

+- Order all primers

+## September 1st
+Make more non-Thio and Thio pL